Gastonia station

 Gastonia station is an Amtrak train station in Gastonia, North Carolina, United States.
 Located at 350 Hancock Street, it is about 1.5 mi northeast of downtown Gastonia.

 History

 The station was originally built in 1966 by Southern Railway, before being acquired by Norfolk Southern Railway.
 Previously, Amtrak's Gastonia stop was located on Air Line Avenue; however, it was moved in 1987 due to an effort to relocate the city's railroads.

 In January 2020, Amtrak began an eight-month project to improve the historically "bare-bones," in terms of amenities, facility.
-The project includes a new 360 ft concrete platform that is ADA compliant, railings, lighting and signage, along with accessible ramps and parking stalls; the station will have a new accessible entrance with a power-operable door, and renovate the waiting room and restroom.
+The project includes a new 360 ft concrete platform that is accessible compliant, railings, lighting and signage, along with accessible ramps and parking stalls; the station will have a new accessible entrance with a power-operable door, and renovate the waiting room and restroom.
+In April 2023, Amtrak completed the $3.2 million project, with upgrades that makes the station fully compliant to the Americans with Disabilities Act.